Wog Boys Forever: Plot

-Steve Karamitsis is a depressed, awkward Greek Australian man who drives Taxis for a living.
-He lives in Melbourne’s inner north, and in his 50s, is still recovering from a break up with his ex Zoe (Zeta Makrypoulia as portrayed in The Wog Boy 2: Kings of Mykonos).
-He once again finds himself in challenging circumstances, but is assisted out of these by his friend Frank (played by Vince Colosimo).
+Steve Karamitsis is an awkward and a depressed, Greek Australian man who drives taxis for a living.
+He lives in Melbourne’s inner north, and in his 50s, is still recovering from a break up with his ex Zoe (Zeta Makripoulia as portrayed in The Wog Boy 2: Kings of Mykonos).
+He once again finds himself in challenging circumstances, but is assisted out of these by his friend Frank (Vince Colosimo).
 Steve realises he still has feelings for "the one that got away" girl Cleo (Sarah Roberts), an ex girlfriend, after she randomly hops into his taxi one day.
-He and decides to woo her, with the help from friends, however is faced with a revenge campaign from the evil Minister for Immigration, Brianna Beagle-Thorpe (Annabel Marshall-Roth), who with her brother Clayton (Liam Seymour) to get revenge on Steve for destroying their late mother Raelene's political career, sometime earlier.
+He decides to woo her, with the help of friends, however is faced with a revenge campaign from the evil Minister for Immigration, Brianna Beagle-Thorpe (Annabel Marshall-Roth), who with her brother Clayton (Liam Seymour) to get revenge on Steve for destroying their late mother Raelene's political career (as depicted in The Wog Boy).